-• Strongly Agree 15 50%
+• Strongly Agree 12 50%

-• Agree 11 36%
+• Agree 9 38%

-• Neutral 4 14%
+• Neutral 3 12%

 • Disagree 0 0%

 • Strongly Disagree 0 0%

-Perhaps should be fully compliant, any non-compliance to be acceptable to the CAA.
+• Perhaps should be fully compliant, any non-compliance to be acceptable to the CAA.

 This DP was fully supported by the Stakeholders.
 With the desire to make the DPs more manageable to take forward to the options development phase, it has been decided to combine this DP with the original DP11 and DP12 into a consolidated Technical Requirements Design Principle.
+From the feedback including the individuals comments we can see that stakeholders on the ground are much less concerned with technical matters.
+A much larger portion answered that they were neutral to this DP, once again this highlights the difference in importance of certain matters to different stakeholders.